hashicorp/terraform-provider-aws/docs/resource-filtering.md

 AWS provides server-side filtering across many services and resources, which can be used when listing resources of that type, for example in the implementation of a data source.
 See the [EC2 Listing and filtering your resources page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Filtering.html#Filtering_Resources_CLI) for information about how server-side filtering can be used with EC2 resources.

+To determine if the supporting AWS API supports this functionality:

+- Open the AWS Go SDK documentation for the service, e.g., for [`service/rds`](https://docs.aws.amazon.com/sdk-for-go/api/service/rds/).
+Note: there can be a delay between the AWS announcement and the updated AWS Go SDK documentation.
+- Determine if the service API includes functionality for filtering resources (usually a `Filters` argument to a `DescribeThing` API call).

 Implementing server-side filtering support for Terraform AWS Provider resources requires the following, each with its own section below:

 - _Generated Service Filtering Code_: In the internal code generators (e.g., `internal/generate/namevaluesfilters`), implementation and customization of how a service handles filtering, which is standardized for the resources.